seanbreckenridge/reorder_editable/README.md

 upstream_HPI
 ```

-`import package_name.a` would import `my_HPI/package_name/a.py`, instead of `upstream_HPI/package_name/a.py`, because thats the first item it matched in the `easy-install.pth`.
+`import package_name.a` would import `my_HPI/package_name/a.py`, instead of `upstream_HPI/package_name/a.py`, because that's the first item it matched in the `easy-install.pth`.
 This process is described much more technically in the [PEP](https://www.python.org/dev/peps/pep-0420/#specification)

 This is pretty much a native plugin system, as it lets me overlay specific files/modules with personal changes in my directory structure, while keeping up to date with the upstream changes.
-Theres very little overhead since all I'm doing is adding python files to a local directory and the globally installed package immediately updates.
+There's very little overhead since all I'm doing is adding python files to a local directory and the globally installed package immediately updates.

 In the example above, I can still import `package_name.b` and `package_name.c` as normal, even though they're in different directory structures.